 The David Lam campus was designed to accommodate two buildings.
 Constructed with future campus expansion in mind, the first building contained the infrastructure needed to permit the second building to consist mainly of teaching and office space.
-Classes moved into the newly constructed second building, a Health Sciences facility, in January 2008.
+Classes moved into the second building, a Health Sciences facility, in January 2008.

-Renovations and reallocation of vacated Health Science space at the New Westminster campus has begun, but funding is limited.
+A series of renovations and reallocation starting with vacated Health Science space at the New Westminster campus has begun, but funding is limited.
 Renovations are being spread over several years due to finances, even though this means some space will be utilized less than optimally in the interim.